haskell-api-discussions/haskell-api-discussions/README.md

 And another random thought:

 It would be _awesome_ to have a convenient way of generating haddocks for a library's API under discussion.
 Unfortunately I have no idea how that might work in a lightweight and automated fashion.

+---

+Update 3/15

+Start throwing together some formatted thoughts

+---

+## Haskell API Discussions

+### First time?

+Welcome!
+The purpose of this repository is to provide a discussion forum for Haskell programmers interested in improving the quality and ergonomics of our library ecosystem.

+Please participate in the issue tracker if any of the following apply to you:

+- You have an idea about how to improve a Haskell library's API, but would like feedback before contacting the library maintainer(s), which includes both:
+  - Simplifying a library by moving complexity out of the type system at the cost of more runtime errors
+  - Moving more invariants into the type system, increasing its complexity but making more impossible states unrepresentable
+- You have a bad experience using a Haskell library, and suspect its API could be improved, but don't yet have a concrete proposal
+- You want to flesh out an API for a library that doesn't exist yet
+- You want to discuss a library design technique in general (e.g. the use of [`backpack`](https://ghc.haskell.org/trac/ghc/wiki/Backpack))

+In general, your default mindset here should be: backwards-compatibilty be damned.
+Let's first try to navigate to the _ideal_ solution to a problem, and then reflect on how realistic it is to actually get there.

+For example, the [first issue](https://github.com/haskell-api-discussions/haskell-api-discussions/issues/1) I created discusses modifications to the `Spec` type in `hspec`.
+This library is so widely used that my suggestions here may well border on embarrassing naïveté - but I should not be discouraged from making them in the first place (nor should I be immune from criticism).

+### More thoughts

+This is an experimental and unconventional "forum" based entirely on the observation by @seagreen that Haskell programmers _love_ designing APIs.
+We, as a community, could benefit greatly from _one_ place on the Internet to deliberate best practices, suggest concrete improvements to real libraries, and so on.
+The more opinions we have here, the better, so please, spread the word far and wide.

+TODO finish these thoughts